The Medical Immersion program has reached capacity for summer 2018.

 In Georgetown's Medical Immersion, you'll get a snapshot of a first-year medical school curriculum while exploring topics ranging from neuroscience and pathology to anatomy, immunity, cardiology, and endocrinology.
-Over the course of the program, you'll have opportunities to gain hands-on practice through lab work and field work, including human cadaveric dissections, patient case studies and simulations, blood pressure testing, and microscopic examinations of prepared slides and dissections.
+Over the course of the program, you'll have opportunities to gain hands-on practice through lab work and field work, including human cadaveric dissections, patient case studies and simulations, and blood pressure testing.
 You'll leave the program with a deeper understanding of the world of medicine, as well as the tools that prepare you to pursue medical school.

 Connect with thought leaders and practitioners in the field of medicine